jennguyen1/nhuyhoa/_posts/2015-12-17-SQL-Basics.md

 Notice the similarities between SQL statments and corresponding functions in $$R$$.

+For additional functionality, SQL statements can be nested.
+Nesting can occur at any point in the statement.
+For example,

+{% highlight sql %}
+select *
+from TAB1
+where COL1 in (select COL2 from TAB2);
+{% endhighlight %}

 ## Additional Options for Select

 {% highlight sql %}